The Best Olive Oil in the UK - Expert Buyer's Guide

 You'll often find that the olive oils in a region match the taste of the food.
 For example, Liguria, northern Italy, where fish is a big part of the diet, the olive oils are much more delicate.
 In Tuscany, where meat is a big part of the diet, the oils are far more punchy and intense.

-- Greek's most popular koreneki olive is almost nutty in its sweetness.
+- Greece's most popular koreneki olive is almost nutty in its sweetness - when I taste a mellow nutty or creamy olive oil, it's often greek.
 However, other olive olive oils from Green can be more intense and bitter.

 - Southern France, or Provence oils, are typically gentler.
 And sometimes you can find 'noir' olive oils, where the olives are pressed late in the season, and nearly black.
 These will be the mildest, most 'olive-y' olives of them all.